-The Fast Stash is a single wall “Adirondack ” style tent – tarp hybrid.
+The Fast Stash is a single wall “Adirondack Lean-to” style tent – tarp hybrid.
 For the hiker who wants to experience the openness of tarp style camping without the bugs and other critters invading your sleep space, maybe the Fast Stash is for you.

 At first glance, the Fast Stash has innovative features such as side wings that when set out will increase venting or moved in “closing” them for protection from rain or to increase warmth.
 You can play with stake guy cord placement to angle the wings at various degrees from the tent.